The Different Types of Sails On A Sailboat: An Easy Guide

 Popular sail and mast configurations

-There are many different rigs and variations between sailing vessels.
+There are many different rigs and sail configurations between sailing vessels.
 From the old-school square rigs to schooners, gaff rigs, and more.
 However, this article will focus on the three most popular rigs seen on modern sailboats:

 If you want to learn more about other rigs, take a look here.